moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

-# How to set Xubuntu VM to use TOR whonix gateway
+# How to set Xubuntu VM to use TOR Whonix gateway

-Default [whonix](https://www.whonix.org/) workstation is based on Debian 32 bit.
-This is OK for most cases.
-However, the 32-bit version of Debian may limit some uses.
-For example, its difficult to use [Monero](https://getmonero.org/) on a 32-bit Linux.
+Default [whonix](https://www.whonix.org/) workstation is based on Debian 8.2 32 bit.
+This is OK for most cases, since this Debain version is from 2015.
+However, the 32-bit version of Debian may limit some use cases.
+For example, its difficult to use [Monero](https://getmonero.org/) on a 32-bit Linux system.
 Monero works best with 64-bit operating systems.
-Also some people may night be big fans of Debian, and would like to use something else, such as Ubuntu 15.10.
+Also some people may night be not big fans of Debian, and would like to use something else, such as Ubuntu 15.10.
 However, for use in a VirtualBox, Xubuntu is be better because xfce is much lighter than Unity.

 This example shows how to set-up Xubuntu 15.10 x64 in a VirtualBox so that it